ashviniyer21/WikiNoteTaker/README.md

 Future Plans:
 -Deploy on a website that supports POST (github pages only supports static websites)
-   -currently running on a local tomcat server
+&nbsp;&nbsp;&nbsp;-currently running on a local tomcat server
 -Make PDF look better